wp-slimstat/wp-slimstat/readme.txt

 * Add "internal" stats about your blog: post count, comments per post, table sizes, etc
 * Javascript-based tracking functionality (a-la Google Analytics), that plays nicely with W3 Total Cache & co.
 * Antiflood monitor and database monitor

+= 2.8.2 =
+* Fixed: empty Right Now screen reported by some users
+* Fixed: Javascript error on Dashboard Widgets (thank you [astereo](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-dash-widgets-js-issue?replies=6#post-2917386))
+* Fixed: in some specific cases, the IP Lookup URL was not initialized

 = 2.8.1 =
 * Added: new filters